 Mike Russell: Conservatives pushing false choice on Brexit plans

-The Conservatives are pushing a “false choice” between a no deal Brexit and the Chequers plans, Scotland Consitututional Affairs Secretary has said.
+The Conservatives are pushing a “false choice” between a no deal Brexit and the Chequers plans, Scotland Constitutional Affairs Secretary has said.

 Speaking ahead of making a ministerial statement at parliament on Brexit preparations, Mike Russell said Theresa May’s Chequers proposal is not acceptable and Scottish Government would continue to press for staying in the EU single market and customs union.